freedbee/Neuron_Descent_and_KFAC/README.md

-# Neuron Descent and KFAC
-Code accompanying paper "Gradient Descent on Neurons and its Link to Approximate Second-order Optimisation"
+# Gradient Descent on Neurons and its Link to Approximate Second-order Optimisation